OpenGene/AfterQC/README.md

 ***Debubble options***
 If you want to eliminate bubble artifact, turn debubble option on (this is slow, usually you don't need to do this):
 ```
-  --debubble=DEBUBBLE   specify whether apply debubble algorithm to remove the
+  --debubble            specify whether apply debubble algorithm to remove the
                         reads in the bubbles.
-Default is off
+Default is False
   --debubble_dir=DEBUBBLE_DIR
                         specify the folder to store output of debubble
                         algorithm, default is debubble